At a glance

 A blood group is commonly performed as part of a group of tests.
 These tests include ABO and RhD blood groups, a blood group antibody screen and a crossmatch.

-Blood groups are chemical structures (most commonly proteins or carbohydrates) on the outside surface of the red blood cell.
+Blood groups are chemical structures (most commonly or ) on the outside surface of the red blood cell.
 These chemical structures usually have a defined function such as determining the shape of the cell or the transport of chemicals into, or out of, the red blood cell.
 In addition, they determine a person’s blood group.

 There are over 200 different blood groups known.
 The most important ones are the ABO and the RhD blood groups.
 These are routinely determined prior to transfusion and during pregnancy.
 These two blood group systems also determine the eight most common blood types: A Positive, A Negative, O Positive, O Negative, B Positive, B Negative, AB Positive and AB Negative.